Research Interests:

 I obtained my Ph.D. at Stanford University, advised by Prof. James Zou and Dr. Vijay Pande, during which I worked on deep learning/machine learning applications in various fields of computational biology (Thesis).
 Before that, I was at Peking University, where I completed my B.Sc. in Chemistry, advised by Prof. Xinsheng Zhao.

 My general research interests focus on deep learning and machine learning applications in biology and chemistry.
-I am especially interested in leveraging spatial omics measurements to answer the following questions:
+I am especially interested in leveraging spatial omics data to answer the following questions:

 When not coding or sleeping, you will most likely find me on a badminton court - jumping around and catching my breath.
-I have also been singing in the bass section of Sing++ (an acapella at Stanford, follow us!) for 6 years.
+I was a long-term member of the bass section of Sing++ (an acapella at Stanford, follow us!).
 Oh, and just to clarify, even though I majored in chemistry for over a decade, don't expect to see me in any wet labs.
-I practice my chemistry lab skills in my kitchen, dealing with batter and dough.
+I practice my chemistry lab skills in my kitchen, dealing with soy sauce and oyster sauce.